Galapagos Islands Travel Guide and Tips

 Daily Cruises around the Islands

 - Daily trips are much cheaper than going on a cruise.
-We booked a daily tour package 2 days after we arrived to the island and after checking a few tour companies.
+We booked a daily tour package 2 days after we arrived to the island and after checking a few tour companies and talking to the Galapagos islands tour information.

 - On a daily tour you take a ferry from your “base” island, where you stay the night, to other islands and come back usually the same day with the ferry.